As someone who has been using PhotoShop for years, when I first heard about (and started using) Canva I was skeptical.

 So, today I’m going to break down the Canva Pro software for you and answer the question…

-Below I will walk through the pros and cons of Canva Pro, plus share if it’s truly worth purchasing.
+Below I will walk through the pros and cons of Canva Pro, plus I’ll share if Canva Pro is worth paying for.

 If you have questions about the functionality of features, make sure to ask in the comments below.